ronzim/SlideShow/README.md

 ## How to setup

 Just run "npm install".
-Then place your slides into the ./slides/ folder, in a format that can be loaded into a texture (jsg, png, ...).
+Then place your slides into the ./slides/ folder, in a format that can be loaded into a texture (jpg, png, ...).
 Name the slides as rootName-1, rootName-2, etc..

 A texturized plane will be created for each slides.